raspberrypilearning/charting-champions/en/step_2.md

 --- /task ---

-The starter project already has some code that imports the `pygal` library, which you will use to draw your chart.
+The starter project already has some code to import the `pygal` library, which you will use to draw your chart.

 [[[pygal-library]]]